Jokic leads Nuggets to 8th straight win by beating Spurs

 White had 25 points and DeRozan added 24 for the sputtering Spurs, who have dropped five in a row.
 DeRozan also had 12 assists.

-The Nuggets remain the hottest team in the league behind the play of Jokic, the Denver big man who can do a little bit of everything.
+The Nuggets currently are the hottest team in the league behind the play of Jokic, the Denver big man who can do a little bit of everything.
 That included a dunk in which he did a pull-up on the rim, a deep hook and one pinpoint pass after another.

+“Jokic is maybe the best passer in the league, certainly the best big man passer,” Spurs coach Gregg Popovich said.
+“He sets the table for everybody.”

 As a team, the Nuggets finished with 32 assists.
 It was their 18th straight game with 25 or more assists, the longest streak in franchise history.

-“The greatest challenge that we have right now is not getting bored with success and not allowing bad habits to creep in,” Nuggets coach Michael Malone said.
-“We went into this season talking about trying to win a championship.
-So if that’s our goal, we have to hold ourselves accountable when we’re not doing things we’re supposed to do.”
+“The greatest challenge that we have right now is not getting bored with success and not allowing bad habits to creep in,” Malone said.

 TIP-INS

 Spurs: C Gorgui Dieng reaggravated his shoulder injury.
-Coach Gregg Popovich wasn’t sure how long Dieng would be out.
+Popovich wasn’t sure how long Dieng would be out. … Lonnie Walker IV returned to the lineup after missing nine games with a sore right wrist.
+He had eight points.

-Nuggets: PG Jamal Murray missed a third straight game with right knee soreness. … Morris scored eight of his points in a pivotal stretch to close out the third. … Porter had 10 boards. … Denver signed guard Shaquille Harrison to a two-way deal.
-He didn’t play Friday.
+Nuggets: PG Jamal Murray missed a third straight game with right knee soreness. … Morris scored eight of his points in a pivotal stretch to close out the third. … Porter had 10 boards. … Jokic had six of Denver’s 18 turnovers.

 POP RESPECT